GVictorsd/soundy/README.md

 ```
 python convert.py <csvFileName>.csv
 ```
 Make sure python is installed in your machine.
 The above should create a new file named `rec.wav`.
-Any .wav running software should be able to read it and play the sound by simply double clicking it.
+Any .wav running software like VLC player should be able to read it and play the sound.
 Personally, I use the following python script.

 ```
 from playsound import playsound